NCLA Student Note Competition

 Who Is Eligible?

-NCLA will accept only notes, comments, or articles written by a J.D. or LL.M. candidate at an accredited law school in the United States and selected for publication (but not yet published as of August 1, 2022) by a law review or similar journal at an accredited law school in the United States.
+NCLA will accept only notes, comments, or articles written by a J.D. or LL.M. candidate at an accredited law school in the United States and published (or selected for publication) by May 1, 2024 by a law review or similar journal at an accredited law school in the United States.
 Actual publication of the note, comment, or article will be a condition of receiving the prize funds.

 What Is a Student Note?